irinemilton/UselessForm.exe/README.md

 Screenshots:
 ![The glorious start screen before you lose hope](assets/intro.png)

+Project Demo:

+Video: Watch as we scream our way to the bottom.
 [🎥 Shout to Scroll In Action](https://drive.google.com/file/d/1k5fejCbWlVUr-pkHgdWyMMy3CAF2KDqm/view?usp=sharing)

+Our site:
 [Want to experience the full website for real](https://useless-form-exe.vercel.app/)